ryanmcnally93/little-strings/README.md

 - Tutor support and the Slack community at Code Institute for their help, namely Tomislav 5P, Jo_ci, Lavadax and Kera Cudmore who helped answer my questions regularly.

 This readme.md was spellchecked using the spell checker extension for Chrome.

-loading lazy used to defer the loading of off-screen images on mobile lighthouse score module exports for console.log error unused css trial of smaller bootstrap file, dodgy on opening I used a stack overflow to fix the woff2 error coming up - https://stackoverflow.com/questions/69127435/how-to-fix-ensure-text-remains-visible-during-webfont-load-bootstrap-icons-woff/69311017#69311017

-Explain that to make accordions and carousels work in future you will not use massive bootstrap documents

-Would it be more beneficial for page speeds to have separate css files for different pages?